eusoncode/photolabs-starter/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project is a single page web application for Web Development React course programming.
+It demostrates effective use of react components, custom hooks and other features e.g useReducer in react's library.

 # Photolabs